CenekAlbl/mvus/1minTracking/README.md

 video_2_output:

-2D points with some descriptions at teh end
+2D points with some descriptions at the end